containers/podman/docs/source/markdown/podman-cp.1.md

 If you use a : in a local machine path, you must be explicit with a relative or absolute path, for example:
 	`/path/to/file:name.txt` or `./file:name.txt`

+Using `-` as the *src_path* streams the contents of STDIN as a tar archive.
+The command extracts the content of the tar to the *DEST_PATH* in the container.
+In this case, *dest_path* must specify a directory.
+Using `-` as the *dest_path* streams the contents of the resource (can be a directory) as a tar archive to STDOUT.

 ## OPTIONS

 #### **--extract**

-Extract the tar file into the destination directory.
-If the destination directory is not provided, extract the tar file into the root directory.
+If the source is a tar archive, extract it to the provided destination (must be a directory).
+If the source is not a tar archive, follow the above rules.

 #### **--pause**